squideyes/Fundamentals/README.md

 |SerilogHelper|Helps to build and configure a "standard" Serilog logger, with Seq and Console sinks.
 See the **LoggingDemo** project for a comprehensive usage example.|
 |SlidingBuffer|A fixed-size generic buffer that supports forward and reverse iteration and indexing.|

+Before running the **LoggingDemo**, you may want to install a Seq instance on Docker Desktop.
+It's beyond the scope of this README to elaborate on how to do this, but here's the Docker run command I used to setup Seq:

+> docker run -d --name seq-dev --restart unless-stopped -p 5341:80  -v "C:\SeqDev:/data" -e ACCEPT_EULA=Y datalust/seq:latest
 #
 Contributions are always welcome (see [CONTRIBUTING.md](https://github.com/squideyes/Fundamentals/blob/master/CONTRIBUTING.md) for details)